 Vitamin A Deficiency

-Another noticeable sign of a vitamin A deficiency is the loss of feather coloration, making them appear dull, lifeless, and lacking quality.
+According to Seminars in Avian and Exotic Pet Medicine, vitamin A is one of the most common deficiencies captive parrots face.
+A noticeable sign of a vitamin A deficiency is the loss of feather coloration, making them appear dull, lifeless, and lacking quality.
+However, too much vitamin A can affect a parrot’s feather coloration.

-As already mentioned, dull or discolored feathers are an indication of malnutrition.
+As mentioned, dull or discolored feathers are an indication of malnutrition.
 Many parrots develop stress bars when they’re malnourished.
-These appear as dark, horizontal lines that can appear anywhere across the parrot’s body.
+These appear as dark, horizontal lines that show across the parrot’s body.

-Keep a close eye on your parrot’s coloration.
-If you notice any changes or see that the coloration is becoming dull or faded, there might be a health issue that needs addressing.
+If you notice any changes or can see that the coloration of the feathers is becoming dull or faded, there might be a health issue that needs addressing.
+Parrots can’t tell their owners when they’re unwell, but feather quality and sudden color changes are easy ways for us to determine that treatment or changes are necessary.